blink1073/phosphor-properties/README.md

 Consumers of a class will not typically interact with properties directly.
-The following examples demonstrate the Property API which will be used by class authors to define the behavior of a class' properties.
+The following examples demonstrate the Property API which will be used by class authors to define the behavior of a class's properties.
 Most classes will encapsulate property access for the user by exposing the properties as getters/setters or static methods.
 See the subsequent section for recommended design patterns.